 The infotainment options are pretty decent, though.
-You can choose from a 6.5-inch or an eight-inch touchscreen and both have sharp graphics that help the Ford EcoSport look pretty modern inside.
+The eight-inch touchscreen has sharp graphics that help the Ford EcoSport look pretty modern inside.

 Even entry-level Zetec cars feel nice inside.
 They have fabric seats, plus a gear knob and a steering wheel that’s trimmed in leather.